nichnet/GameBoy-Snake-in-C/README.md

 Conways Game of Life written in C for Gameboy

-This is Conway's Game of Life written in C for the Gameboy.
+This is Conway's Game of Life written in C for the Gameboy and compiled with GBDK.

 It is sitll a WIP.